 What the prosecution has to prove

-If you are charged with theft the prosecution will have o prove that you:
+If you are charged with theft, the prosecution (usually the police) will have to prove that you:

 - acted dishonestly when taking the property